-I want to get a good night’s sleep, and I want to be able to breathe a big sigh and feel calm afterwards.
+I want to get a good night’s sleep, and I want to be able to breathe a big sigh and feel calm afterward.
 I want to walk around my house and not contemplate what I can use to hurt myself.
 I want to close my eyes and not feel like I want to die.

-I want to do every thing I haven’t been able to do yet because of my anxiety and depression.
+I want to do everything I haven’t been able to do yet because of my anxiety and depression.

 My life is all about goals now:

 - Get involved in local Pit Bull organizations